FloweringTre/Tre-Tack-Shop--1.20.1/README.md

 The Tack Boxes, Ribbons, and Rosette textures along with the standard Trophy textures are made by RileyCasper.
 [Click here to join their discord!](https://discord.gg/cZ6bVAuuJj)

-Big thanks to Mothfet for their help with decoding bugs and future additions.
+Big thanks to Mothfet for their help with decoding bugs.
 [Click here to see their links](https://mothfetart.carrd.co)

+***Most of all, thank you to legenden, the man who help every build get off the ground and working.*** Without him, this add on *and SWEM* wouldn't be the mod we know and love.

 ### Note to resources pack makers
 All tack items have two textures attached to them, the texture on the horse and the icon in the menus/inventory.
 To change rendered horse textures, you must replace the numbered .png file in the ***swem*** assets folder.
 To change the icon textures, you must replace the numbered .png file in the ***tretackshop*** assets folder.